 Finally, one major difference is the variety of lodging options at Walt Disney World.
 For those needing to save even more money, the Florida resort has camping options for those with tents or RVs.
 Vacationers who need a bit more space can book at the appropriately labeled “moderate” resorts that have a price tag that won’t give your southern grandma what she refers to as “the vapors.”
 They even offer cabins, suites, and grand villas for those with bigger groups traveling together.
 Those types of options can sometimes make up for any extra cost in airfare.
 You might end up saving more money heading to Walt Disney World when you consider the savings in transportation and your particular lodging needs.

 Best Vacation To Save On Tickets/Entertainment

 For Disney lovers, a relaxing trip to Aulani might be easier on your wallet than you might imagine.
-Special offers and discount can be available even if they are not to be found in the theme parks.
-Hard to deny with the variety of activities available, that you’ll get the most of your entertainment dollars at Aulani.
+Special offers and discounts can be available even if they are not to be found in the theme parks.
+It’s hard to deny with the variety of activities available, that you’ll get the most of your entertainment dollars at Aulani.

 Which Disney Vacation Spot do you see yourself visiting next?
 Which is your favorite that you have already traveled to?

 For more tips on saving money in Disneyland, please see our Disney page.

 Mike Rinehart is an independent travel agent affiliated with MEI & Mouse Fan Travel.
 Follow him on Facebook at https://www.facebook.com/MikesTravelThoughts/ Or request your free no obligation quote on your next Disneyland, Disney World, Aulani, Disney Cruise (and any other cruise line) vacation by emailing him at Mike.Rinehart@mei-travel.com.
 Mention “The Coupon Project” and receive a free gift with your completed booking.